Poseidon-I/gill-or-be-gilled/README.md

 The bottom chest contains utility items such as a Knockback X sword that can be used to hamper your opponents.

+### Other Info + "Licence"
 This game is meant to be played in adventure mode.
 It can also be played as a minigame on a server network.
-Feel free to fork this repository and improve this idea.
+Feel free to use code from this repository and improve on this idea.